Rick0317/Eco-friendly/ideas.md

 Rick: The reason I want to try Rust is 1) It is energy efficient compared to other languages.
 2) The grammar is different from python, js and so by learning it, I think we can gain great experience.

+Kento: I like the idea of using Rust to focus on energy efficiency

 ### How do we learn?
 Rick: I think we learn how to code by doing, by which I mean we do not finish tutorials before we create our app, but rather, we use tutorial resources when we face some difficulties.

+Kento: Let's talk about this in our next meeting

 #### Tutorials
 Tutorial for Yew: https://yew.rs/docs/tutorial